Which one is easier to use?

 Which one is more effective in a workshop setting?

 In a workshop setting, both the Tyre Glider and Tyre Monkey are effective tools.
 They are small and quick to use, making tire changes straightforward and quick.
-However when installing a tighter fitting tire, I found, the Tyre Monkey did not work as well because the force applied to the handle is not in the optimal position and the clip didn't have a secure connection to the rim.
-This limited the amount of force that can be used to install the tire.
-With a particularly tight tyre I found I needed extra pressure to complete the installation, with the Tyre Glider this pressure could comfortably be applied to the flat foot of the tool.
-However, due to the tire level shape, the Tyre Monkey had no such surface to apply force, putting unnecessary pressure into my thumb.
+When installing a tighter fitting tire, I found, the Tyre Monkey did not work as well because the force applied to the handle did not feel in the optimal position and I felt the clip didn't have as secure connection to the rim.
+This felt as though it limited the amount of force that I could use to install the tire.
+With a particularly tight tyre (GP5000) I found I needed extra pressure to complete the installation, with the Tyre Glider I felt this pressure could comfortably be applied to the flat foot of the tool.
+Due to the tire lever shape, the Tyre Monkey had a thinner surface to apply force, which I though put more pressure into my thumb.
+However the Tyre Monkey did have a longer lever to help bring my tyre off the rim.

 Which one is more effective at the roadside?

 When it comes to changing tires at the roadside, both the Tyre Glider and Tyre Monkey are both great options.
 They are small and easy to carry, making it easy to change tires on the go.
-However, if you travel with a particularly tight wheel and tyre combination, you may want to consider how that clip attaches to your wheel.
-Cold roadside tyre changes can alway be more challenging with cold fingers.
-Tyre Glider takes those cold fingers out of the equation when reinstalling on the roadside as it is the palm of you hand which glides on your tyre not your frozen digits.
+If you travel with a particularly tight wheel and tyre combination, you may want to consider how the tools clip attaches to your wheel.
+Cold roadside tyre changes can always be more challenging with cold fingers.
+In my opinion, Tyre Glider takes those cold fingers out of the equation when reinstalling on the roadside as it is the palm of you hand which glides on your tyre not your frozen digits.

 Which one is more compatible with different types of tires?

 The Tyre Glider works well with both mountain bike and road bike tires, taking them off and on with ease.
-The Tyre Monkey also works well with mountain bike tires, but when installing a tighter fitting road bike tire, I found the flat foot of the Tyre Glider to be the clear winner.
-This allowed me to stand over the wheel and apply my full pressure on to that foot - easy gliding!
+The Tyre Monkey also works well with mountain bike tires, but when installing a tighter fitting road bike tire, I found the flat foot of the Tyre Glider easier to apply the extra pressure needed.
+This allowed me to stand over the wheel and apply my full pressure on to the foot - easy gliding!

 How do they compare in size and weight?